 ISSUE AREA: HOUSING

-Recognize that secure and stable housing is a critical support of healthy family life
+Recognize stable housing as a critical factor in healthy family life.